lucapalomba/gulp-recipe-bootstrap-static-site/README.md

 ###Css optimizing

 Optimize your Css *makes your website faster*.
-This Recipe contain 4 strategy for doing this.
+This Recipe contain 4 strategies for doing this.